 Initially drafted in to provide cover for Boateng and Mats Hummels, the first-choice defensive pairing for club and country at the time, Süle still managed a respectable 27 Bundesliga appearances in his debut campaign at Bayern.
 "If I can even get anywhere near what Jerome's achieved then I'll be very satisfied with my career," Süle told Kicker after his arrival at the cub.
 "I'd never say I'm on the same level as him."

 And yet, come 2018/19, Süle had elbowed his way into the first team.
-“Niklas does really well with his pace and doesn’t ponder too long,” head coach Niko Kovac said.
+“Niklas does really well with his pace and doesn’t ponder too long,” then-head coach Niko Kovac said.
 “He’s first choice ahead of the other two [Hummels and Boateng].
 They will have to battle it out.”